Pretty Printing in OCaml

 Horizontal “h” box

-Horizontal, or an “h” box ignores the “breaks” part of the hint and lays out everything on a single line using the “fits” spaces:
+Horizontal, or an “h” box ignores the “breaks” part of hints and lays out everything on a single line using the “fits” spaces:

 let pp_list pp_item ppf list =